 Interview with Award-winning Scottish-Canadian musician David Leask

 Today on What On What’s Good with Host Jovin Tardif, I am here with David Leask.
 His new EP is “Voyageur in Song”.
-The songs are performed on a Six String Nation Guitar that is comprised of over 60 pieces from Canada’s diverse history and heritage.
 In our interview, we discuss songwriting tips, favourite artists, creating his seventh record “Voyageur In Song”, and much more.

 1. What first inspired you to get into music?

 There was a lot of music in our house growing up.
 My dad was a drummer and taught my brothers and I some basics.
 My older brother was an avid record collector which exposed me to a lot of different music.
 He started a band and I joined in as a drummer and then wanted to get out front so I picked up the guitar.
 The rest as they say is history!

 2. What type of music did you like growing up and why?

 The first band I joined was a punk band but over the years I played in pickup bands covering all sorts of music.
 When I moved to Canada, I became more at home with the acoustic guitar, rather than electric, and I think I was influenced by the rootsy sound of some of the great troubadours.
 Over the years, I grew to understand that the song was King and tried my best to soak in great songs and go chasing them!